 If symptoms of the infection do not lessen or symptoms are serious, women should seek medical attention—for example, if the breast looks red, the redness is spreading, or the woman has fever and chills.

 Women who have a breast infection and are breastfeeding should continue to breastfeed because emptying the breast helps with treatment and decreases the risk of a breast abscess.

 Breast abscesses are treated with antibiotics and are usually drained surgically.
-This procedure can be done using a local anesthetic but may require sedatives given intravenously or a general anesthetic.
+This procedure can be done using a local anesthetic but may require sedatives given by vein (intravenously) or a general anesthetic.